isomerpages/govtech-stp/pages/arriving-overview.md

 ## 2) General Entry for Long Term Pass Holders and Immediate Relatives of Singapore Citizens/PRs

 Long Term Pass Holders and immediate relatives of Singapore Citizens/PRs need to apply for entry approval to enter Singapore, and may use the following lanes to enter.
-Currently, <u>travellers with travel history to all countries/regions except Bangladesh, India, Nepal, Pakistan and Sri Lanka are allowed to enter through these lanes.</u>
+Currently, <u>travellers with travel history to all countries/regions <b>except</b> Bangladesh, India, Nepal, Pakistan and Sri Lanka are allowed to enter through these lanes.</u>

 Click the relevant lane below for more details.